beatriceparodi/ngsSim-simulation/README.md

 ## Admixture proportions
 ### How to calculate admixture proportions with NGSadmix
-Admixture occurs while populations begin interbreeding, and their offsprings represent a mixture of alleles from different ancestral populations
+Admixture occurs while populations begin interbreeding, and their offsprings represent a mixture of alleles from different ancestral populations.
 [Here](http://www.genetics.org/content/195/3/693) a useful paper.

 1. We are going to use NGSadmix, so first of all we`ll set our new directories with

 `$NGSADMIX=~/Software/NGSadmix`

 2. NGSadmix require BEAGLE files as input format.
 We can create them with ANGSD

 `$ANGSD/angsd -glf Data/pop.glf -fai Data/ref.fasta.fai -out results/admix -nInd 30 -r chrSIM:1-100 -doMajorMinor 1 -doGlf 2 -doMaf 1  -snp_pval 1e-3 &> /dev/null`

 3. Type `$NGSADMIX` and make sure that you are familiar with filters and options available before running the admixture analysis.
 It will outputs arguments, setups, filters and other option that you may want to use in your command.

 4. Now, let's assume that we want to test our dataset for 3 ancestral components.
 We first need to set these with

 `K=3`

 and then we run the analysis for our admixtur proportions

 `$NGSADMIX -likes results/admix.beagle.gz -K $K -outfiles results/admixall -minMaf 0.0001 -seed 1 -minInd 3 &> /dev/null`

 4. This analysis will outputs us 3 different files:
 * admixall.log that summarises the analysis